Ensembl/ensembl-dauphin-style-compiler/peregrine-web/src/webgl/canvas/canvas.md

 * `add_process` is called at rendering time to add all the canvases for a drwaing to be drawn.
 * `discard` is called when a drawing is deleted.

+## Walk-throughs

+The whole drawing system is managed through `GLCarriage`.

+* The constructor, `new()`, creates the canvas and attribs.
+* The `draw()` method draws the given drawing, probably very many times.
+* The `discard()` method tidies up.

+The prinipal objects which outlive these methods are `WebGlGlobal` which contains global state, and `DrawingSession` whose existence is scoped for all the drawings within a particular frame.

+### Drawing

+Initial drawing is performed by the `new()` method.
+Most code is executed only in this phase.
+The outcome is a `Drawing` object which can then be rendered or discarded.
+This is created from a `DrawingBuilder` created at the start of the constructor and converted into the `Drawing` at the end.
+The steps are:

+* `prepare_shape()` is called on each shape.
+This allows shapes to register with helper objects their intent to use resources, usually receiving handles.
+* `finish_preparation()` is called to allow global preparation to take place (for example, allocation of canvas areas).
+* `add_shape()` is called, allowing shapes to be drawn, including drawing on canvases and preparation of WebGL array objects, using handles assigned earlier (if needed) to retrieve details.
+* `build()` is called to convert the `DrawingBUilder` into a `Drawing`.

+In terms of the canvas pipeline, the `FlatPlotAllocator` is created in `finish_preparation()` and each of the tools individual `finish_preparation()` methods can use it.
+Typically they do this by recording origins and `FlatId`s and link them to their internal handles.
+The allocator is then cnnverted to the `DrawingFlatsDrawable` at the end of this method.

+`add_shape()` assigns to the WebGL arrays.
+It can use the co-ordinates assgined in the pervious step (even though the canvas has not yet been drawn on).
+A new SUbLayer is created for each `FlatId`.
+No attempt to create or bind the texture (from the point-of-view of WebGL) is made at that time.

+Toolss actually draw to canvases at the final, `build()` stage.
+The `DrawingFlatsDrawable` created in `finish_preparation()` is used to retrieve the approrpiate locations and canvases for drawing.

+### Rendering

+Rendering is carried out by the `draw()` method of `Drawing`.
+Each process is considered in turn, but the initial control flos is back "up" to the `DrawingSession` object with each process though, once a stage has been attached, this is re-delegated to the `draw()` method in the relevant `Process`.

+`draw()` iterates through stanzas (sets of attributes) and for each activates the uniforms, attributes, and textures of the process.
+Activating a texture comprises calling the bindery to create the texture (if needed) and to bind it to one of the eight slots.
+First draw assigns values to those uniforms which might change each run: the texture bindings and the stage uniforms.
+These methods update the `UniformValues` data-structures within `Process` itself: they do not directly interact with the WebGl.

+Next draw considers each stanza in turn, activating the program and applying the uniforms and attributes.
+Finally the draw method of the stanza is called for the webgl drawing.

+Currently each flat is considered a different patina and so every draw command has exactly one texture associated with it, as this is all that's required by existing programs.
+THis simplifies the data model a little at the cost of flexibility.
+The relevant uniform to identify the texture is specified in `FlatPlotAllocator` and then passed to `DrawingFlats` and from there to each requested flat.

+### Discarding

+When a carriage is discarded, this is passed to the drawing.
+The discard then occurs in two branches.

+* First, the process is discarded by a call to `Process`'s `discard()` method.
+This iteratively calls discard on all uniforms, textures, and stanzas. `TextureValues` discard unbinds the texture from the bindery which, when immediately applied, also removes it from the `TextureStore` so deallocating the corrseponding `WebGlTexture`.
+* Second, the canvases are discarded via a call to `DrawingFlats`'s `discard()` method.
+This recursively removes the canvases from `FlatStore` using its `discard()` method, which removes the reference to the canvas object, freeing it.